stupidkubik/Admin-Dashboard-MVP/docs/creating-pages.md

 1. Duplicate `app/blank/page.tsx` into `app/<your-route>/page.tsx` and adjust the slug.
 2. Replace the placeholder copy in the new file while keeping the `PageLayout` wrapper.
+3. Decide whether the page can stay a server component.
+If it only needs to fetch data, remove the `"use client"` directive and pass the results into a client wrapper (see the Dashboard route for an example).
-3. Add a navigation item in `constants/nav.ts` for the new page.
+4. Add a navigation item in `constants/nav.ts` for the new page.
-4. Provide translations for the navigation label and page copy in every file under `locales/`.
+5. Provide translations for the navigation label and page copy in every file under `locales/`.
-5. Drop in UI blocks from `components/` or the examples under `app/examples/`.
+6. Drop in UI blocks from `components/` or the examples under `app/examples/`.
-6. Connect data through hooks in `lib/hooks/` or by creating route handlers under `app/api/`.
+7. Connect data through hooks in `lib/hooks/` or by creating route handlers under `app/api/`.
-7. Verify the page renders, navigation is updated, and localization works in each language.
+8. Verify the page renders, navigation is updated, and localization works in each language.

 ## 1. Create the route file